Destination: Italy – Sicily

 The Mediterranean climate is characterized by hot summers and not too harsh winters, while the influence of African currents on particularly hot summers with low humidity is strong on the coasts.
 The Sicilian territory is very varied and also includes areas with imposing reliefs in its hinterland, such as Etna, Nebrodi or Madonie, with more rigid and snowy temperatures.

 The flavours and the fascinating gastronomic variety show the signs of Magna Grecia, of the French noble cuisine and the exotic Arab aromas fused with the typical Mediterranean diet, creating one of the most fascinating and tasty Italian culinary traditions.
-Undoubtedly those who think of Sicily cannot help imagining its sweets, unique in the world: cassate, cannoli, authentic Sicilian granita with brioche, but also savoury specialties like the arancini or pasta alla Norma that conquers every palate.
+Greeks brought the olive and the grape to the island.
+The Romans introduced broad beans, chickpeas, lentils and some pasta types.
+They transformed forests into arable areas suitable for grain cultivation.
+The Arabs brought almonds, anise, apricots, artichokes, cinnamon, oranges, pistachio, pomegranates, saffron, sesame seeds, spinach, cane sugar, watermelon and rice.
+They introduced many new flavors, which today are considered typically Sicilian, such as combining sweet with salt: raisins and pine nuts served with fish and vegetables.
+Undoubtedly, those who think of Sicily cannot help imagining its sweets, unique in the world: cassate, cannoli, authentic Sicilian granita with brioche, but also savoury specialties like the arancini or pasta alla Norma that conquers every palate.

-Sicily has more than 1000 km of coastline that allow you to carry out activities such as surfing, windsurfing, snorkeling, kitesurfing, biking, so that you can observe its fantastic backdrops and lava cliffs.
+Sicily has more than 1000 km of coastline that allows you to carry out activities such as surfing, windsurfing, snorkeling, kitesurfing, biking so that you can observe its fantastic backdrops and lava cliffs.
 Moving towards Etna and the surrounding valleys you can experience the thrill of tour in quaid, horseback riding, mountain bike itineraries, excursions and even a parachute jump and free fall with expert instructors.

-Moving towards the hinterland, you discover Baroque cities and Norman castles, where there are also oriental-inspired architectures, but … looking back further in time you can also glimpse the ancient splendour of the Hellenic Empire: a must is a visit of the Temples (Agrigento) and of the amphitheatres (Taormina, Syracuse) which have accompanied the history of Sicily for over 2000 years.
+Moving towards the hinterland, you discover Baroque cities and Norman castles, where there are also oriental-inspired architectures, but … looking back further in time you can also glimpse the ancient splendour of the Hellenic Empire: a must is a visit of the Temples (Agrigento) and of the amphitheaters (Taormina, Syracuse) which have accompanied the history of Sicily for over 2000 years.
+The colored mosaics of the Roman Villa del Casale in Piazza Armerina are also fantastic.

 Sicily also boasts the highest active volcano in the world, Etna, but also two other beautiful and evocative active volcanoes, Stromboli and Vulcano, in the Aeolian archipelago, which alone are worth a visit.